dsusco/tp.net-armageddon.org/_site/_faqs/scouts.md

 : No.

 Can a charging unit move into base contact with an enemy unit that is completely within an un-intermingled enemy scout's zone of control?
-: Yes, but only If the enemy unit is closer than the scout, In this instance you may enter the ZoC of a formation that is not the target of the assault.
+: Yes, but only if the enemy unit is closer than the scout, In this instance you may enter the zone of control of a formation that is not the target of the assault.